What we catch and when???

 Click on the months to display what to expect to catch in that month/season.

-April 18th marks the opening day of the 2015 Trophy Striped Bass Season.
+April 21st marks the opening day of the 2018 Trophy Striped Bass Season in MD waters.
 Some of the largest striped bass (rockfish) of the year will be caught from this day through mid-May.
-The size/creel limit during this season, which ends on May 15th, is 28 inches to 36 inches or over 40 inches with one fish per angler per day.
+The size/creel limit during this season, which ends on May 15th, allows 1 Striped Bass (Rockfish) per person per day over 35 inches in length.
 During this spring trophy season the large adult stock of striped bass is migrating to and mostly from their spawning sites in the Chesapeake Bay's many tributaries.
-Along this journey they gorge themselves on menhaden (alewives or bunker) which is the primary forage for these large fish.
+Along this journey they gorge themselves on menhaden (alewives or bunker), which is the primary forage for these large fish.
 Many of the stripers caught during this season are truly amazing specimens, some reaching the 40 lb. class and a few even reaching the 50 lb. class.

 Because these fish are suspended in the water column and not held in any particular area, trolling is the method of choice for catching these large spring stripers.
-We troll as many as 32 lines at a time to successfully cover a large area and many different depths.
-It is truly amazing to watch us set and fish a 32 rod spread (we even let you help with putting the lines out).
+We troll as many as 34 lines at a time to successfully cover a large area and many different depths.
+It is truly amazing to watch us set and fish a 34 rod spread (we even let you help with putting the lines out).
 The lures we troll consist of 2 to 12 oz lead head parachutes jigs rigged with 9" plastic shads.
 Many are rigged up tandem to double the chances of getting a bite or occasionally catching two trophy fish on one rod.
-Our massive 32 rod spread gives the appearance of a school of menhaden (baitfish) swimming through the water and our highly tuned methods are very effective.
+Our massive 34 rod spread gives the appearance of a school of menhaden (baitfish) swimming through the water and our highly tuned methods are very effective.
+In an effort to be 100% honest with our customers & potential customers, the Spring Trophy Season is no longer the wide open, everyday slaughter that it was for several good years while the population of Adult Stripers was at its utmost peak.
+We still catch big fish and compared to our peers our catches are still very impressive, but compared to our catches 5 or 6 or more years ago our Spring catches are far from impressive most days.
+So if you want to catch an over 40inch Striper, late April and early May is still the best time to go, but it will take some patience!

 Come and join the excitement!
 Because of the great fishing opportunities for trophy fish during the last two weeks of April and the first two weeks of May we will be chartering two trips per day to allow a greater number of clients to enjoy this great spring fishing.
 Call today these dates go fast!!!

 This is a month of change.
 When this change occurs varies from year to year according to water temperatures and weather.
-May begins the same way April ends: with fantastic trolling for trophy striped bass.
-This normally lasts until at least the first two weeks of May and, some years, when we have cold springs, this trophy fishing can continue into the first few days of June.
-Reguardless of when the trophy fish decide to migrate out of the Bay and up the Atlantic Coast towards their summertime haunts great light tackle fishing for smaller resident striper begins immediatly upon their exodus.
-In fact, some of the best light tackle fishing we have to offer occurs as soon as the trophy trolling bite dies when we often catch a few "straggler" trophy stripers on light tackle.
-At this time, and through October, a fair amount of our striped bass fishing will involve using cut baitfish and chumming while anchored over structures such as channel edges or hard bottom areas.
-Other times trolling with smaller baits is the key for success in late May.
-Some years light tackle jigging is red hot in late May.
+May begins the same way April ends with trolling for trophy striped bass.
+This normally lasts until at least the first two weeks of May and, some years, when we have cold springs, this trophy fishing can continue into the very end of May.
+Regardless of when the trophy fish decide to migrate out of the Bay and up the Atlantic Coast towards their summertime haunts great fishing for smaller resident striper begins immediately upon their exodus.
+In fact, some of the best & most consistent fishing we have to offer occurs as soon as the trophy trolling bite dies when we often catch a few "straggler" trophy stripers while targeting these resident Stripers.
+Trolling with smaller 6inch baits is the key for success in late May as is being where the masses of fish are.
 The size/creel limit for striped bass (rockfish) changes May 16th to: [2 fish @ 20"-28"] or [1 fish @ 20"-28" and 1 fish 28"+].

-May has it all: big fish early and great light tackle action late.
+May has it all: big fish early and very consistent action late.
 Don't miss this awesome month of fishing...call today for a date!!!

-Fishing in June normally begins the way fishing ended in May: with excellent light tackle chumming for 18" to 36" striped bass (rockfish) or excellent trolling with a downsized trolling spread.
-The bottom fishing for Spot, White Perch and Croaker normally kicks off in June as well.
+Fishing in June normally begins the way fishing ended in May: with excellent & consistent fishing for 20" to 36" striped bass (rockfish) mostly trolling with a downsized trolling spread.
+The bottom fishing for Spot, White Perch and some Croaker normally kicks off in mid to late June as well.

-During this month, due to high demand, we will be offering two trips per day: A 6 AM rockfishing charter with bottom fishing and a 1 or 2 PM rockfish/ bottom fishing charter.
+During this month, due to high demand, we will be offering two trips per day: A 5:30 AM rockfishing charter with bottom fishing and a 12 noon rockfish/ bottom fishing charter.
 June dates go quick, give us a call so you can get in on the action!!!

 By the first week of July (most years) large numbers of large Norfolk spot move into the area.
 These bottom fish bite furiously during daylight hours and are very strong fighters for their size (8"-13").
 They are excellent eating and since there are no limits on them you can take home loads of them for a fish fry.
 Spot fishing is always a great way to end a charter trip after a limit of rockfish has been caught.
-While catching Spot, often White Perch and Croaker are mixed in.
-Late July is a good time to try a late evening trip for Croakers (9 to 20 inches).
-These trips normally leave the dock at 3 pm and return to port at 11pm
+While catching Spot, often White Perch are abundant as well and while not as appealing to the Rockfish as bait they are incredible eating.

-July is a great month to enjoy several different types of fishing and since your kids are out of school and the weather is warm take your family fishing, you won't regret it!!!
+July is a great month to enjoy several different types of fishing.
+Since your kids are out of school and the weather is warm take your family fishing, you won't regret it!!!

 August is normally a hot month, so is the fishing, come join us for a beautiful, fun-filled day on the Bay.